cryptodescriptor/frosted-panel/README.md

 - Safari
 - Opera

 Although only a few browsers are listed above, it should work on the majority of them.
+The goal of this library is cross-compatibility.

 ## Getting Started